mekza/algoliasearch-client-readme-generator/include/templates/README.md

 To fix this, we expose a `client.destroy()` method that will terminate all remaining alive connections.

 You should call this method when you are finished working with the AlgoliaSearch API.
 So that your process will exit gently.

+**Note: keep-alive is still always activated in browsers, this is a native behavior of browsers.**

 <% end %>